oceanprotocol/react/README.md

 - [useConsume](src/hooks/useConsume/)
 - [useCompute](src/hooks/useCompute/)

-There is also an example app based on Create React App under [`example/`](example/).
+There is also an example app in [`example/`](example/) directory of this repo.

 ## 🦑 Development

-The project is authored with TypeScript and compiled with `tsc`.
+The project uses TypeScript and compiled with the `tsc` command.

-To start compiler in watch mode:
+To start the compiler in watch mode:

 ```bash
 npm start